-782Ed.D.
-Dissertation Block 2 (3) - 16 weeks- one semesterPrerequisite EDU 781Method Phase.
-Write Chapter 3 of the Dissertation to include, but not be limited to: an explanation of the methodology used in the study (quantitative, qualitative, or mixed design), support for why the method/design was chosen for the study identifying strengths and weakness of the design, and a description of the targeted population and/or participants in the study (how selected).
-This is done after Chapters one and two of the Dissertation are completed and approved by the Dissertation Chair.
+Method Phase.
+Write Chapter 3 of the Dissertation to include, but not be limited to: an explanation of the methodology used in the study (quantitative, qualitative, or mixed design), support for why the method/design was chosen for the study identifying strengths and weakness of the design, and a description of the targeted population

-783Ed.D.
-Dissertation Block 3 (3)- 16 weeks- one semesterPrerequisite EDU 782
+783 Ed.D.
+Dissertation Block 3 (3)- 16 weeks- one semester Prerequisite EDU 782

 Research/Results & Oral Defense Phase.
 Compose Chapter 4: Presentation of Data, Results, and Analysis, and Chapter 5: Evaluation of Results and Recommendations for Future Study.
 Chapter 4 is a presentation of the data and results and includes a summary of the procedures (methodology), the instruments used in the research, evidence from data collected, evaluation of data, and an analysis of the data.
 In Chapter 5, the candidate will assess how the data collection and evaluation of data impact on the hypotheses and research question, also providing suggestions for future research and study regarding the problem/question addressed in the original proposal.
 The candidate will address how the study has added to the body of knowledge.
-Present an oral defense of the dissertation on the main Jackson campus, which is a Residency requirement. \This is begun done after Chapter three of the Dissertation is completed and approved by the Dissertation Chair.
+Present an oral defense of the dissertation on the main Jackson campus, which is a Residency requirement.
+This is begun done after Chapter three of the Dissertation is completed and approved by the Dissertation Chair.
 The oral defense is done after the Dissertation Chair has approved all chapters within the dissertation.

-784 Ed.D.
-Supplementary Dissertation Hours (3) - 16 weeks- one semester Prerequisite EDU 783 Doctoral candidates who need additional time to complete their dissertation study, have not achieved final dissertation manuscript approval, and/or have not passed the oral defense by the end of the semester of enrollment in EDU 783, will enroll in this course as continuous enrollment must be maintained.
+Prerequisite EDU 783

+Doctoral candidates who need additional time to complete their dissertation study, have not achieved final dissertation manuscript approval, and/or have not passed the oral defense by the end of the semester of enrollment in EDU 783, will enroll in this course as continuous enrollment must be maintained.
 Candidates will be allowed to enroll in EDU 784 a maximum of two consecutive semesters.
 Thereafter, special consultation with the candidate's dissertation committee and the Graduate School of Education Chair will be required to determine if the candidate will be allowed to continue in the Ed.D. program.